MicrosoftDocs/common-data-model-and-service/powerapps/data-table-control.md

 + Data source support will soon be expanding to cover static data sources like Excel and Collections.
 + We plan to allow fields in the Data table to render as hyperlinks for navigating to other screens or performing other actions.
 + Finer-grained control of the Data table is planned by allowing selection of individual columns to expose more targeted customizations at the column level.
 + Support for copy and paste of the Data table control is being looked at to improve the ability to reuse the control.
++ The Data table control will soon support infinite scrolling behavior, where additional data is fetched when the user nears the end of the scrolling region.

 ## We want to hear your feedback

 We hope you find the Data table control useful in easily building apps with the visuals you want.
 To learn more about the Data table control, its properties, and its usage, please refer to this article: Data table controls in PowerApps.
 As always, we are extremely interested in any feedback you have on this new feature.
-You are free to leave comments on this page or on PowerApps community.
+You are free to leave comments on this page or on [PowerApps community](http://aka.ms/powerapps-community "PowerApps community").
 I look forward to incorporating your feedback and suggestions to improve the control and PowerApps as a whole!